 - In July, Washington Hospital successfully launched "We Care," a new electronic medical records program.
 The new electronic medical record (EMR) puts a patient's health information at the fingertips of their medical provider within Washington Hospital Healthcare System.

 - In July, Washington Hospital and Kidango's Washington Township Child Care Center celebrated the annivesary of a 10-year partnership improving early education for hundreds of Fremont and Tri-City Area children.

 - In June, Washington Hospital Healthcare System and the University of California San Francisco (UCSF) Medical Center announced a collaborative relationship to create a comprehensive, integrated regional health care network serving the needs of our local community.

 - In June, Washington Hospital's Pharmacy Department graduated their first Pharmacy Practice Residents.
 Washington Hospital is part of an elite group offering a pharmacy residency.

-- In May, Alameda County honored Washington Hospital for the quality and effectiveness of its response to cardiac arrest by giving it a Professional Partner "Star" Award for the staff's "teamwork in administering life-saving interventions to a cardiac arrest patient.
+- In May, Alameda County honored Washington Hospital for the quality and effectiveness of its response to cardiac arrest by giving it a Professional Partner "Star" Award for the staff's "teamwork in administering life-saving interventions to a cardiac arrest patient."

-- In May, the American College of Surgeons' Commission on Cancer (CoC) has named Washington Hospital as one of only 79 organizations nationwide to receive its coveted Outstanding Achievement Award based on cancer program surveys conducted in 2012.
+- In May, the American College of Surgeons' Commission on Cancer (CoC) named Washington Hospital as one of only 79 organizations nationwide to receive its coveted Outstanding Achievement Award based on cancer program surveys conducted in 2012.